 The stop valve opening method varies according to the outdoor unit model.
 Use the appropriate method to open the stop valves.
+(1) Gas side of RP100-140 (Fig. 4-5)

-- (1) Gas side (Fig. 4-5) - 1 Remove the cap, pull the handle toward you and rotate 1/4 turn in a counterclockwise direction to open. - 2 Make sure that the stop valve is open completely, push in the handle and rotate the cap back to its original position. - (2) Liquid side (Fig. 4-6) - 1 Remove the cap and turn the valve rod counterclockwise as far as it will go with the use of a 4 mm hexagonal wrench.
-Stop turning when it hits the stopper. (ø9.52: Approximately 10 revolutions) - 2 Make sure that the stop valve is open completely, push in the handle and rotate the cap back to its original position.
+- Remove the cap, then turn one-quarter rotation counter-clockwise with a flat-bladed 1) screwdriver to complete open. - 2) Check that the valves are fully open, then return the cap to its original state and tighten it down. - Liquid side of RP100-140 and Gas/Liquid side of RP35-71 (Fig. 4-6) (2) Remove the cap and turn the valve rod counterclockwise as far as it will go with 1) the use of a 4 mm hexagonal wrench.
+Stop turning when it hits the stoppe - (ø6.35: Approximately 4.5 revolutions) (ø9.52: Approximately 10 revolutions) 2) Make sure that the stop valve is open completely, push in the handle and rotate - the cap back to its original position.

-Refrigerant pipes are protectively wrapped
+Refrigerant pipes are protectively wrapped for RP60-140

-The pipes can be protectively wrapped up to a diameter of ø90 before or after connecting the pipes.
+The pipes can be protectively wrapped up to a diameter of Ø90 before or after connecting the pipes.
 Cut out the knockout in the pipe cover following the groove and wrap the pipes.

-Pipe inlet gap
+Pipe inlet gap for RP60-140

-• Use putty or sealant to seal the pipe inlet around the pipes so that no gaps remain.
-(If the gaps are not closed, noise may be emitted or water and dust will enter the unit and breakdown may result.)
+- Use putty or sealant to seal the pipe inlet around the pipes so that no gaps remain.
+(If the gaps are not closed, noise may be emitted or water and dust will enter the unit and breakdown may result.) - · Be careful when installing multiple units.
+Connecting to an incorrect indoor unit can lead to abnormally high pressure and have a serious effect on operation performance